fathym/eac/docs/getting-started/02 - github-html-server-composition.md

 As mentioned previously, there are many different ways to get your deployment artifacts into Fathym.
 You'll move from the zip deploy to something automated in GitHub.
 To do that, you'll configure a build pipeline for the new source control.

 A build pipeline is a configuration of the build process.
-It is made up of a template and the parameters necessary to fullfill the chosen template.
+It is made up of a template and the parameters necessary to fulfill the chosen template.
 A source control can only have a single build pipeline while a build pipeline can have multiple source controls.
 This ensures understanding on how a source control is built, and allows you to make edits to a build pipeline that update multiple source controls at the same time (like a series of React builds).
 This helps keep your GitHub Actions in sync as your architecture evolves.

 To start, we need to define the source control in our EaC.
 This will add a source definition to our draft.
 Select the organization and repository you used previously.